tcta/mb-classic-hikeOSM/README.md

 - More topographic map specific features

 ### Setup
-First, Ddownload and Install Mapbox Studio Classic (https://www.mapbox.com/mapbox-studio-classic/)
+First, download and Install Mapbox Studio Classic (https://www.mapbox.com/mapbox-studio-classic/)

 Then, clone this repository to your machine: